-All new furnaces/boilers installed after the effective date 5-13-2009 of this law must obtain a Solid Fuel Burning Permit prior to installation of said furnace/boilers.
+- A. All new furnaces/boilers installed after the effective date 5-13-2009 of this law must obtain a Solid Fuel Burning Permit prior to installation of said furnace/boilers. - B. Standards:

-2. Standards:

-- A. An outdoor wood furnace/boilers shall be tested and listed to appropriate safety & standards such as Underwriters Laboratories, CAN/CSA (Canada National Standards) ANSI (American National Standards) and meet NYS EPA Standards. - B. Owners must submit a site plan to show where unit will be located on the property.
-Said plan will state distances from owner's structure, from property line and distance from neighbor's residence, not being served by furnace/boiler.
-This plan will be submitted along with the application for permit to the Town of Greig Code Enforcement Officer. - C. Outdoor wood furnaces/boiler shall be installed, operated and maintained per the manufacturer's instructions, and law of Town of Greig. - D. Only natural clean wood or the manufacturer's listed fuels may be burned.
-Burning of any other materials is prohibited and shall include but not limited to: trash, plastic, gasoline, rubber, naphtha, household garbage, materials treated with petroleum products, particle board, railroad ties, pressure-treated wood, leaves, painted wood, varnished or coated wood containing resins or glue, newspapers or cardboard with any in or dye products, household or commercial grease/oils. - E. Users must follow the manufacturer's written instructions for recommended loading times and amounts. - F. Lighter fluid, gasoline or chemicals to start the furnace/boiler are prohibited. - G. Stack Location: - 1.
-No stack pipe less than 10' in height. - 2.
-If located from the front lot line no closer than house. - 3.
-3. From side/rear of lot line no closer than 50 feet off property line. - 4.
-If located more than 100 feet from another residence not being served by the furnace/boiler, stack requirement (See Item H #4) must be met
+- 1. An outdoor wood furnace/boiler shall be tested and listed to appropriate safety & standards such as Underwriters Laboratories, CAN/CSA (Canada National Standards) ANSI (American National Standards), and meet NYS EPA Standards. - 2.
+Owners must submit a site plan to show where the unit will be located on the property.
+Said plan will state distances from the owner's structure, from the property line and distance from the neighbor's residence, not being served by the furnace/boiler.
+This plan will be submitted along with the application for permit to the Zoning Enforcement Officer. - 3.
+Outdoor wood furnaces/boiler shall be installed, operated, and maintained per the manufacturer's instructions, and the law of the Town of Greig. - 4.
+Only natural clean wood or the manufacturer's listed fuels may be burned.
+Burning of any other materials is prohibited and shall include but not limited to: trash, plastic, gasoline, rubber, naphtha, household garbage, materials treated with petroleum products, particle board, railroad ties, pressure-treated wood, leaves, painted wood, varnished or coated wood containing resins or glue, newspapers or cardboard with any in or dye products, household or commercial grease/oils. - 5.
+Users must follow the manufacturer's written instructions for recommended loading times and amounts. - 6.
+Lighter fluid, gasoline or chemicals to start the furnace/boiler are prohibited.

+7. Stack Location:

+- a.
+No stack pipe less than 10' in height. - b.
+If located from the front lot line the wood boiler should be no closer than house to the road line - c.
+From the side/rear of the line the unit should be no closer than 50 feet to property line. - d.
+If located more than 100 feet from another residence not being served by the furnace/boiler, stack requirement (See Item 8d) must be met.

-H. Stack Requirements
+8. Stack Requirements

-- 1. As per stated, no stack less than 10 feet in height (Measurement: elbow to top of pipe) - 2.
-If located 50 feet to any adjoining residence not served by the furnace/boiler, the stack must be at least two feet higher than the peak line of that residence, plus additional two feet. - 3.
-If located more than 50 feet, but no more than 100 feet, to any residence not being served by the furnace/boiler, the stack must be at least75% of the height of the peak line of that residence, plus an additional two feet. - 4.
-If located more than 100 feet but no more than 150 feet to any residence nor served by the furnace/boiler, the stack must be at least 50% of the eave line of that residence, but an additional two feet. - 5.
-If located more than 150 feet but no more than 200 feet to any residence not served by the furnace/boiler, the stack must be at least 25% of the height of the eave line, plus additional two feet - 6.
-If located more than 300 feet from any residence nor served by the furnace/boiler, the stack must be stated required 10 feet height.
+- a.
+As per stated, no stack less than 10 feet in height (Measurement: elbow to top of pipe). - b.
+If located 50 feet to any adjoining residence not served by the furnace/boiler, the stack must be at least two feet higher than the peak line of that residence, plus additional two feet. - c.
+If located more than 50 feet, but no more than 100 feet, to any residence not being served by the furnace/boiler, the stack must be at least 75% of the height of the peak line of that residence, plus an additional two feet. - d.
+If located more than 100 feet but no more than 150 feet to any residence nor served by the furnace/boiler, the stack must be at least 50% of the eave line of that residence, but an additional two feet. - e.
+If located more than 150 feet but no more than 200 feet to any residence not served by the furnace/boiler, the stack must be at least 25% of the height of the eave line, plus additional two feet. - f.
+If located more than 300 feet from any residence nor served by the furnace/boiler, the stack must be the stated required minimum 10 feet height.

-3. Inspection / Enforcement
+C. Inspection / Enforcement